 The platform can be used for agile methodologies and software development, but also has the flexibility to be used for any project.

 Trello is a Kanban tool but it does lack dedicated Scrum support.
 However, using the right Power-Ups, you can make Trello into the agile project management tool you require.

 For example, Power-Ups like Corrello allow you to create burn down, burn up, CFD and cycle time charts.
 Additional free Power-Ups like Agile Tools allow you to add story points and WIP limits to Trello as well.
-You can also use the Blue Cat Forms Power-Ups to collect customer feedback for agile development.
+You can also use the Blue Cat Forms Power-Up to collect customer feedback for and other things.

 Trello is super simple to use for task management.
 You can copy existing boards or templates or build your own workflow broken down into boards, cards, and checklists.
 It’s quick and easy to create and assign tasks, add due dates, notifications, attach files, and move cards from one column to another on the Kanban-style boards.

 Trello is ideal for team collaboration on projects: every price plan includes unlimited users sharing the same board.
 All team members have the same visibility and can comment directly on cards, share attachments, @mention other teammates, and use emojis.
 All users assigned to a particular card, list, or board can receive push, SMS, and email notifications with updates.

 Power-ups like Blue Cat Reports let you go even further: identifying who is working on which card with our Quick Lists and generating Reports to check how each team member is getting on with their tasks.